AutodeskGames/stingray-docs/source/interactive_help/sdk_help/extend_engine/plugin_apis.md

 For a very simple example of how this works, see the `simple_plugin/plugin.c` file in the engine plug-in examples.
 This file defines a new C function, `static int test(struct lua_State *L)`.
 Then, it retrieves the engine's `LuaApi`, and calls `add_module_function("SimplePlugin", "test", test)` to expose the `test` function from C to Lua.
 The project's Lua code can then invoke the function by calling it as `stingray.SimplePlugin.test()`.

 Note that the C function is passed a `lua_State`.
 This is a Lua *stack*, which lets your C function access parameters passed by the Lua invocation, and send return values back to Lua.
 This is the standard way of passing information back and forth between Lua and C -- you can read more about it [in the Lua documentation](https://www.lua.org/pil/24.2.html).
-The only extra thing to know is that your plug-in accesses the Lua functions for stack manipulation (like `lua_tonumber` and `lua_pushnumber`) through the Stingray `LuaApi` -- for example, `LuaApi::tonumber` and `LuaApi::pushnumber`.
-The `LuaApi` also extends these standard functions with additional ones that handle types specific to Stingray, like `LuaApi::getunit` and `LuaApi::pushvector3`, so that you can pass units, vectors, quaternions and matrices back and forth between your plug-in and the project's Lua code.
+The only extra thing to know is that your plug-in accesses the Lua functions for stack manipulation (like `lua_tonumber` and `lua_pushnumber`) through the `LuaApi` -- for example, `LuaApi::tonumber` and `LuaApi::pushnumber`.
+The `LuaApi` also extends these standard functions with additional ones that handle types specific to the engine, like `LuaApi::getunit` and `LuaApi::pushvector3`, so that you can pass units, vectors, quaternions and matrices back and forth between your plug-in and the project's Lua code.

 ## Controlling gameplay